usystems/webling-plugins/README.md

 For plugin development, you need a local server to provide your plugin since browsers do not allow the import of local files out of security reasons.
 We propose [`browser-sync`](https://browsersync.io/) to develop your local plugin.

-If you start from scratch, first initialize npm using

-`npm init`

-Now you can start `browser-sync` as a  local dev server using
+Now you can install and start `browser-sync` as a  local dev server using

 `npx browser-sync start --server --cors`

 make sure you add the `--cors` command line argument to allow cross-origin imports.
 Now you can add your plugin to your Webling with the url `http://localhost:3000/index.js` (if your main plugin file is not called `index.js`, use the correct filename).

+### Typescript

+If you write a plugin in typescript you can install the webling typings with

+`npm install webling-plugin-typings`

 ## Plugin Hosting